WestHoustonInstitute/Microbit_Soil_Data_Analysis/README.md

 2. Start your micro:bit and let it log data (soil moisture, light, sound, temperature) for the desired time period.
 3. After logging, connect your micro:bit to your computer via USB.
 4. A `MICROBIT` drive will appear.
-5. Inside the drive, open the `.HTML` file — this will allow you to download your logged data as a `.txt` or `.csv` file to your computer.
+5. Inside the drive, open the `.HTML` file — this will allow you to download your logged data as a `.csv` file to your computer.

 # Step 3: Data Analysis and Machine Learning